Poulinakis-Konstantinos/Blogging-Journey/Unsupervised Clustering Evaluation/README.md

 ## Are my clusters correct?
 Methods for Unsupervised Evaluation of Clustering

+How can I know if my clustering is descriptive of a dataset? \
-How to Measure Performance When Supervised Labels are Not Available Read about
+How Do I Measure Performance When Supervised Labels are Not Available? \

+Read about
 * Unspuervised Clustering Evaluation Metrics
   - Math